criteo/babar/README.md

       ```

       Upon completion, the report HTML file is generated with a name such as `babar_2018-04-29_12-04-12.html`.
-      This file contains all the aggregated measurements
+      This file contains all the aggregated measurements.

 ## Profiling a Spark application